TalleyAmir/Annotated-Bibliographies/README.md

 # Annotated Bibliographies

-This repository consists of a compilation of annotated documents and surveys of academic literature.
+A compilation of annotated documents and surveys of academic literature.
 If you find any mistakes or inconsistencies, please email me!